Nordix/nfqueue-loadbalancer/sctp.md

 Describes problems and solutions for load-balaning with multihomed SCTP.

-It essential that all paths of an association ends up in the same backend (server).
+It is essential that all paths of an association ends up in the same backend (server).

 <img src="sctp-lb.svg" alt="SCTP multihomed load-balancing" width="70%" />